furkanaydi/live-voice-translator/README.md

 - This script uses Google’s unofficial translation service via the `googletrans` library.
 It may be subject to rate limits or reliability issues.
 For production use, consider using an official translation API.
 - Make sure your microphone is selected as the default input device on your system.
 You can adjust the ambient noise calibration in the code if needed.
+- - When using Python 3.13, install `googletrans` version `4.0.0-rc1` (with the hyphen).
+Other pre-release versions like `4.0.0rc1` may cause import errors.

 ## License